xiph/rd_tool/README.md

 Individual build machines do not need Python, but do need bash.
 Each machine should be configured with a user and work_root (such as that user's home directory).
-This work directory must be populated with folders called daalatool, dump\_ciede2000, and dav1d, which need to contain checkouts of Daala, dump\_ciede and dav1d git repositories, each with tools built.
+This work directory must be populated with folders called daalatool, dump\_ciede2000, and, optionally, dav1d and vmaf, which need to contain checkouts of their respective git repositories, each with tools built.

 To compile Daala tools: